Y2d1337/Cyber-Defenders/Injector/Challenge WriteUp.md

 > SQL injection, also known as SQLI, is a common attack vector that uses malicious SQL code for backend database manipulation to access information that was not intended to be displayed

 #### LFI:
-> What is local file inclusion (LFI)?
-LFI is a web vulnerability caused by mistakes made by a programmer of a website or web application.
+> LFI is local file inclusion? if an LFI vulnerability exists in a website or web application, an attacker can include malicious files that are later run by this website or web application

 First, i started to search evidence for XSS attack in the access log.
 The common XSS attack are with script tags